-The apostle Paul is verbally chastising these believers in Rome for not obeying the Law of God given through Moses, and at the same time he is praising circumcision as having value, ‘in his’ Present Tense‘, not condemning it!
+The apostle Paul is verbally chastising these believers in Rome for not obeying the Law of God given through Moses, and at the same time he is praising circumcision as having value, ‘in his’ Present Tense‘, and not condemning it!

-He then comes right back at them in verse 26-27, proclaiming that those believers who are by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised but disobey the Law.
+He then comes right back at them in verse 26-27, proclaiming that those believers who were by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised but disobey the Law.